-Nar Phu Valley Trek takes you to the most exotic abandoned villages; Nar and Phu squeezed between the ranges of two popular regions; Annapurna and Manaslu.
+Nar Phu Valley Trek takes you to the most exotic abandoned villages, Nar and Phu.
+The villages are squeezed between the two popular trekking regions, Annapurna and Manaslu.
 With the presence of ethnic Tibetan culture in this isolated place, this 12 days itinerary also provides you one of the best scenic trekking experiences along with the exciting plunge into the magnificent sight of snowcapped mountains.

 |Day 6||Acclimatization day in Phu (4,080m/13,383ft)|

 |Day 7||Trek from Phu to Nar Phedi (3490 m/ 11,450ft) - 4 to 5 hours trek|